+Merging Behaviors.
 An exclusive merge can be executed whenever at least one of its predecessors has been executed.
 Here we omit the straightforward formal definition.

-For the inclusive merge several operational semantics have been proposed, due to the complexity of its non-local semantics, see e.g., (Kindler, 2006).
+For the inclusive merge several operational semantics have been proposed, due to the complexity of its non-local semantics, see e.g., [10].
 An inclusive merge is supposed to be able to synchronize a varying number of threads, i.e., it is executed only when $n(\geq 1)$ predecessors have been executed and no other will be eventually executed.
-Here we refer to the semantics described in (Völzer, 2010) adopted by BPMN, stating that an inclusive merge M can be executed if the following two conditions hold:
+Here we refer to the semantics described in [25] adopted by BPMN, stating that (rule O1) an inclusive merge M can be executed if the following two conditions hold (rules O2, O3):

-- (1) at least one of its predecessors has been executed, - (2) for each non-executed predecessor X, there is no flow element U which is waiting for execution and is upstream X. The notion of being upstream captures the fact that U may lead to the execution of X, and is defined as follows.
-A flow element U is upstream X if: - (a) there is a path from U to X not including M, and - (b) there is no path from U to an executed predecessor of M that does not include M.
+(1) at least one of its predecessors has been executed,

+(2) for each non-executed predecessor X, there is no flow element U which is waiting for execution and is upstream X. The notion of being upstream captures the fact that U may lead to the execution of X, and is defined as follows.
+A flow element U is upstream X if (rules O4, O5): a) there is a path from U to X not including M, and b) there is no path from U to an executed predecessor of M not including M.